Challenging Behaviour Following Stroke and Acquired Brain Injury: Improving Patient Outcomes Through the Use of Multidisciplinary Interventions.

 This conference will explore ways in which clinicians and services can engage with individuals in order to support rehabilitation and progress towards valued goals whilst also managing the risks that challenging behaviour presents to service users, members of staff and organisations.
-Talks will be based around 3 themes: Assessing & Measuring Outcomes in Challenging Behaviour, Managing & Treating Challenging Behaviour throughout recovery.
+The morning talks will be based around 2 themes: Assessing & Measuring Outcomes in Challenging Behaviour, Managing & Treating Challenging Behaviour throughout recovery.
 The afternoon sessions will open the topic up to include wider aspects relating to challenging behaviour.

 The day will have a specific focus on the role that close multidisciplinary work plays in producing effective and safe outcomes.

 Professor Nick Alderman, Clinical Director, Neurobehavioural Rehabilitation Services, Elysium Healthcare, discussing issues relating to neurobehavioural rehabilitation outcomes and their measurement.